dart-archive/www.dartlang.org/src/site/articles/m1-language-changes/index.markdown

 {% endhighlight %}

 We’ve decided to loosen that so that `static final` fields and `final` top-level variables can be initialized using *any* expression.
-These will then be lazy initialized the first time the variable is accessed.
+These will then be lazily initialized the first time the variable is accessed.
 This is closer to behavior users coming from Java or C# expect given Dart’s similar syntax.